allnulled/javadoc/docs/README.ini.md

  *  - the other content is just markdown, and it is up to the developer what to show and how.
  *
  *
- * Finally, in any case, if you have another necessities or you want to manage the data extracted from the
+ * Finally, in any case, if you have another needs or you want to manage the data extracted from the
  * Javadoc comments in other ways, you can take the JSON output, and play with it.
 In the end, this is how
  * the markdown code is generated.
  *